How to connect the CellMon modules to the WatchMon

 CAUTION: whilst preparing the cables for insertion into the WatchMon terminals ensure that both the 2 pin and 4 pin connector are not connected to the CellMon until after you have prepared the cables.

-CellMon cables can be extended up to 4 metres.
-The cable will needs to be twisted pair.
+CellMon cables can be extended up to 4 metres, the cable needs to be twisted pair.

 Photo of the first BlockMon M8 cellmon in the daisy chain will have the 2 pin connector extended to connect to the WatchMon (pins 10 & 11) CMU port.